-When importing materials set the Import options in the Import dialog:specify the delimiter, material type and units and specify whether the material will be used to begin a new library or added to an existing library.
+When importing materials set the Import options in the Import dialog:specify the units, delimiter and material type and specify whether the materials will be used to clear the current data tables or append to the existing library.

-Choose the Start New Library option and choose the field delimiter type.
+Choose the Clear Existing Data Table option and choose the field delimiter type.
 The library import function can accept files in a variety of formats, tab delimited, comma separated and Excel worksheet and template formats but must be in the format of the supplied sample files with columns in the correct order.

-Specify the delimiter and choose the file type (Foil, RCC, Prepreg, etc.) and units for import and click Apply.
-Choose the file from the list displayed in the Open dialog and click Open.
+Specify the units for import, file delimiter and choose the file type (Foil, RCC, Prepreg, etc.) and click Import.
+Navigate to the file via the Open dialog and click Open.

 Adding material data to an existing library

-To add material data to an existing library, open the library, click Import CSV Library, click the Append to Existing Library and click Apply.
+To add material data to an existing library table, open the library, click Import CSV Library, click the Append to Existing Data Table and click Import.

-Save the modified Library file as a .mlbx file.
+Navigate to the .csv or .txt file and click Open.
+Save the modified library file as a .mlbx file.